 The park is also home to the endangered African Painted Dog and to the big 5.
 At night, you might see Africa’s largest rodent, the Cape Porcupine around the camps.

 The best time to visit for wildlife watching is in the winter, from June to October.
 During the summer, vegetation is overgrown which makes viewing difficult but it is also the season when herbivores drop their young.

 Bird Island, in Lambert’s Bay is a bird watcher’s paradise.
 Around 5000 pairs of Cape Gannets breed here between October and December.
 Other residents include Cape Fur Seals, African Penguins and four species of cormorant.

 If you are looking for some wetland habitat, iSimangaliso Wetland Park, a World Heritage Site, has you covered.
 With eight interlinking ecosystems, the diversity of wildlife is exceptional.
 From Rhinos to Samango Monkeys, Nile Crocodiles to Sunis, corals to African Fish Eagles, iSimangaliso is a jewel.

-With 300 mammal species, over 800 of bird species and almost 100 species of reptiles, choosing the top five animals to see in South Africa is very challenging.
+With 300 mammal species, over 800 of bird species and almost 100 species of reptiles, choosing the top five animals in South Africa is very challenging.

-Here is the list of animals that made it to our top five.
+Here is the list of South African animals that made it to our top five.